 2. Don’t Pay IRS Penalties

 The IRS has more than 148 types of penalties.
 These can add up because the IRS also charges interest and additional penalties on the original penalty.
-You can request the IRS to “abate your penalties”.
+You can request that the IRS “abate your penalties”.
 Before you pay the bill, you ask to get the penalties reduced or completely abated to zero.
 I can help determine when and where to make your request depending on the type of penalty assessed.
 I have succeeded on many occasions getting penalties abated saving my clients thousands and thousands of dollars.

 3. Pay Your Payroll Taxes On Time